The Bourne Legacy trailer

 Life of Pi: The adventures of a zookeeper’s son

-The tale of a boy, the son of a zookeeper, and his adventures, Life of Pi was adapted by Miss Pettigrew Lives for a Day / Finding Neverland's screenwriter David Magee from Yann Martel's novel.
-The film features newcomer Suraj Sharma as the young Pi, The Amazing Spider-Man's Irrfan Khan as the older Pi, Spider-Man's (and its sequels') Tobey Maguire (as Martel), Academy Award nominee Gérard Depardieu (Cyrano de Bergerac), Tabu, Adil Hussain, and Ayush Tandon.
+The tale of a boy, the son of a zookeeper, and his adventures, Life of Pi was adapted by Finding Neverland screenwriter David Magee from Yann Martel’s novel.
+The film features newcomer Suraj Sharma as the young Pi, Irrfan Khan as the older Pi, Tobey Maguire (as Martel), Academy Award nominee Gérard Depardieu (Cyrano de Bergerac, 1990), Tabu, Adil Hussain, and Ayush Tandon.

 Ang Lee’s Life of Pi movie photo: 20th Century Fox.